-Amarnath is one of the most famous pilgrimage destinations of India and is organized every year by the government of Jammu and Kashmir.
+Amarnath is one of the most famous pilgrimage destinations of India and is organized every year by the government of Jammu and Kashmir online train tickets.
 The shrine has an important part to play in Hindu culture and is considered to be one of the holiest shrines.
 The main cave is situated at a height of 12,756 ft from the sea level and remains covered with snow most of the year except for a short period of time in summer.
 Every year 'Amarnath Yatra' is marked by 'Pratham Pujan' which is said to summon the blessings of Baba Amarnath and attracts a large number of devotees from all over the world.

 The Legend and the Belief of Amarnath Yatra